Entanglement percolation in random quantum networks: Entanglement percolation in random quantum networks

 which now depends on the width of the distribution.

-\Cref{eq:randhextri} shows that the wider the distribution, the worse the performance of the QEP protocol is, at variance with the CEP protocol which instead does not depend on the width of the distribution.
-This means that there exists a threshold $w^*$ after which $p^\text{CEP}_\text{rand} < p^\text{QEP}_\text{rand}$.
-For instance, for $w < w^* \approx 0.067$ the QEP protocol is more optimal than CEP for the studied lattice while for $w > w^*$ the protocol is instead disadvantageous.
+\Cref{eq:randhextri} shows that increasing the width worsens the performance of the RQEP protocol, whereas the RCEP threshold does not depend on the width.
+This means that, for this lattice and distribution, there exists a threshold $w^*$ after which $p^\text{RCEP} < p^\text{RQEP}$.
+For instance, for $w < w^* \approx 0.067$ the RQEP protocol is more efficient than RCEP for the studied lattice while for $w > w^*$ the protocol is instead disadvantageous.

-In general, for the networks studied in this work, the CEP protocol performs better when the underlying distribution is wide.
-Moreover, we conjecture that this behavior is generic for random quantum networks and that, consequently, there exists a width threshold, $w^*$, which may be interpreted as a distribution with sufficient noise, above which the CEP protocol becomes more optimal than QEP.
+We note that this behavior is actually quite general.
+For any continuous distribution with mean $\mu$ and CDF $F(p)$, the expected value of the minimum of two independent draws $Y = \min\{X_1, X_2\}$ is given by

+We now consider distributions belonging to a location-scale family.
+For these distributions, the shape is fixed and we just shift the mean or stretch the width.
+The CDF can be written as $F(p) = G\left(\frac{p - \mu}{\sigma}\right)$, where $G(z)$ is the standard baseline shape, $\mu$ is the mean, and $\sigma$ is proportional to the standard deviation.